formidablejs/formidablejs.org/docs/helpers.md

 #### `config`

-The `config` method gets the value of a configuration variable.
+The `config` function gets the value of a configuration variable.
 The configuration values are accessed using "dot" syntax, which includes the name of the file and the option you wish to access.
 A default value may be specified and is returned if the configuration option does not exist:

 ```js
 const appName = config('app.name')